go-go-golems/oak/README.md

 ## Overview

+Oak allows the user to provide [tree-sitter](https://tree-sitter.github.io/tree-sitter/) queries in a YAML file and use the resulting captures to expand a go template.

+## Background

 When prompting LLMs for programming, it is very useful to provide some context about the code that you want to generate, for example out of your current codebase.